 Though I don't usually promote cultural whatnot, I do think it's worthy of note that our lovely lead Tia Carrere did score a nomination for 'Outstanding Lead Actress in a Syndicated Drama Series' from the 2001 ALMA Awards, the organization that highlights American Latino contributions to the field of the arts.

 I say this with as much respect as I can muster: Fox TV's Firefly truly heralded an end to civility across fandom in ways that I think we're culturally still dealing with today.
-(The program premiered on this day in 2002.)
-Not long after the Joss Whedon crafted show debuted, its fans deluged the internet bulletin boards of the era and flooded them with posts and commentary that essentially had nothing to do with the subject matter of those particular outlets, choosing instead to hawk endless praise of the new franchise that was sputtering in poor ratings; and board moderators had no choice but to let them continue as the increased foot traffic meant big bucks in that particular era of the information superhighway.
+(The program premiered in the U.S. on this day in 2002.)
+Not long after the Joss Whedon crafted show debuted, its fans deluged the internet bulletin boards of the era and flooded them with posts and commentary that essentially had nothing to do with the subject matter of those particular outlets, choosing instead to hawk endless praise of the new franchise that was sputtering in the ratings department; and board moderators had no choice but to let them continue as the increased foot traffic meant big bucks in that particular era of the information superhighway.
 Alas, Firefly didn't last (per se), but did get a big of a farewell at least with a major motion picture that followed a few years later.
 Is it dead?
 Meh.
 Does anything ever die in SciFi?
 In any event, here's the series' premise as provided by IMDB.com:

 "Five hundred years in the future, a renegade crew aboard a small spacecraft tries to survive as they travel the unknown parts of the galaxy and evade warring factions as well as authority agents out to get them."